gvsurenderreddy/pop-present/README.md

 ![Screenshot](pop-present-screenshot-00.png)

-If the active is a [Google Slides](https://docs.google.com/presentation/) document, an additional menu will be present.
+If the active tab is a [Google Slides](https://docs.google.com/presentation/) document, an additional menu will be present.

 **Present in current window**
 Toggles the view of the [Google Slides](https://docs.google.com/presentation/) document to in-browser present mode or...